The Latest: Fed governor to sue Trump, saying he can't legally fire her

 ▶ Here are some factors to keep in mind when shopping online to avoid a surprise customs bill.

-Wisconsin is next on VP’s swing-state tour to promote Trump’s tax cut and spending law
+Wisconsin next up on VP’s swing-state tour to promote Trump tax and spending law

 Vice President JD Vance is set to touch down in La Crosse, in the western part of the state, on Thursday to talk about the law at a steel fabrication facility.